History of European Jews in the Middle Ages: Sicut Judaeis

+England

+In Anglo-Saxon Britain, there had been few, if any, Jews, who mostly came with other Flemish migrants in the wake of the Norman conquest.
+They reached a population of estimated 5,000, around half the population lived in London while the rest moved to York, Winchester, Lincoln, Canterbury, Northampton and Oxford.
+In 1144, the first instance of the charge of ritual murder occurred in Norwich, with at least more incidents happening in the rest of the twelfth century.
+The launch of the Third Crusade was also accompanied by the charges of ritual murder and pogroms.

 In 1229, King Henry III of England forced Jews to pay half the value of their property in taxes, following burning of the Talmud in Paris and the Tartars' capture of Jerusalem.
 During the Fatimid period, many Jewish officials served in the regime.
 King Henry III of England ordered Jewish worship in synagogue to be held quietly so that Christians passing by would not have to hear it, giving an order that Jews may not employ Christian nurses or maids, nor may any Jew prevent another from converting to Christianity.
 A few years later, French King Louis IX expelled the Jews from France, ending the Tosaphists period.
 Most Jews went to Germany and further east.

+At the end of the thirteenth century, the Jews were no longer profitable to English King Edward I. In 1275, he passed a law making usury illegal and later linking it to blasphemy.
+In the 1280s, in order to pay the ransom for his cousin Charles of Salerno, Edward confiscated the property of the Jews in his lands in Gascony before expelling them in 1289.
+The next year, claiming widespread evasion of his law against usury, Edward I also grabbed all assets of the English Jews and expelled them from England.
+By that time, only 2,500 Jews were left who produced a total of £9,100.